BigPolarBear1/factorization_v4/README.md

 This is however the cutting edge of my number theoretical research and the direction I should continue in.

 The current PoC creates a hashmap that shows for every linear coefficient mod p at which quadratic coefficient mod p it is found.
-I.e if we have as valid solution 6x<sup>2</sup>+4x = 0 mod N then we will find 6 as a valid solution as quadratic coefficient for linear coefficient 4 in EVERY MOD P, without exception.
+I.e if we have as valid solution 6x<sup>2</sup>+4x = 0 mod N then we will find 6 as a valid solution as quadratic coefficient for linear coefficient 4 in EVERY MOD P (and its powers), without exception.
 This "idea" is similar to using legendre symbols to determine squaredness of an integers by checking if its a square mod multiple primes and the more primes moduli it is a square in, the more likely it is a square in the integers.

 There is two approaches to creating the hashmap: